thinkcodelearn/discover/features/README.md

-This website documents the features for the Discover project for Trust Thamesmead.
+This website documents the Discover project for Trust Thamesmead.